Trump says China tariffs will ‘come down substantially,’ hinting at potential U-turn

 By Nectar Gan and Alejandra Jaramillo, CNN

-Hong Kong/Washington (CNN) — US President Donald Trump has signaled a potential U-turn on his trade war with China, saying the high tariffs on Chinese goods will “come down substantially, but it won’t be zero.”
+Hong Kong/Washington (CNN) — US President Donald Trump has signaled a potential U-turn on his trade war with China amid continued market volatility, saying the high tariffs on Chinese goods will “come down substantially, but it won’t be zero.”

 Trump’s remarks, made at a White House news event Tuesday, appear to mark a rhetorical climbdown after weeks of tough posturing and tit-for-tat retaliation that sent tariffs on China beyond a staggering 145%.